GcalGit93/gcalgit93/docs/_posts/2025-10-10-Kaggle-Data-Project.md

 + The main visual of this post is no longer relevant, and so I took the time to redesign the entire dashboard to fill the gap.
 I learned new techniques in doing so and utilized the concept of furniture in it's design.
 It looks better than what I had before and reflects what I've seen in the Tableau community.
 I think I can be more minimal though and would like to add more variety to the visuals.

-_All of the files generated except the dashboards and the datasets related to the 10 million row datasets can be found in my GitHub repository located [here](https://github.com/GcalGit93/ECommerceDataAnalytics)._